zowe/community/Technical-Steering-Committee/tsc-governance.md

 ## Roles

 The TSC has internally decided to create three roles focusing on different aspects of the governance of the Zowe.
 The roles are held by the TSC members and the members are voted into the roles.
 The [https://github.com/zowe/community/blob/master/README.md](https://github.com/zowe/community/blob/master/README.md) contains the currently appointed members with the function time frames.
 The time frame for helding the role is year.
 It’s possible for one person to hold all three roles and it's possible to hold the roles consecutively.
+It's also possible to share the role between more people, if needed.

 *   Zowe TAC Representative